 What does being a Founder Member mean?

-To help with the development of IFAN and to make sure we get it right, we are inviting food aid providers to become Founder Members from October 2016.
+To help with the development of IFAN and to make sure we get it right, we invited food aid providers to become Founder Members in November 2016.
 We will consult Founder Members as the network is further developed and seek their feedback on our plans.
 This will not only help us with our full launch in 2017 but also support our funding efforts.
 Most importantly, we can make sure we get things right first time!

 Who is behind the development of IFAN?

 The development of IFAN is co-ordinated by founder Seb Mayfield and Steph Ellis, who are supported by IFAN's Trustees: